-- (b). learn to perform the duties of the position to District standards - (c). be evaluated for their potential to excel in the position - 3.2.
-Conditional Employment.
-Employees must successfully meet the standards of District employment to be converted to regular employment status.
-The conditional employment period may be extended at the sole discretion of the District.
-Employment may be terminated without advance notice in the sole discretion of District. - 3.3.
-Benefits and Conditional Employments.
-Benefit-eligible employees may not use vacation leave or floating holidays during their conditional employment period; however, they may use sick leave.
-See Section 6 for the complete list of benefit-eligible employees and detailed policies regarding leave. - 3.4.
+- (b) Employees may resign at any time without the notice expectations that apply to regular employees.
+Benefit-eligible employees may use accrued sick leave but not vacation or paid time off (see Section 6 for more details). - 3.3.4.
+Successful completion of the conditional employment period does not alter the at-will nature of employment. - 3.3.5.
+At the end of the conditional period, the employee's status will be reviewed.
+If performance is satisfactory and there are no concerns, the employee may be transitioned to regular employment status. - 3.4.
 Staff Supervision.
 The District holds itself to a high standard of performance and therefore makes every effort to provide high quality support and supervision to its employees.
 Clear communication, respect for all and appropriate staff development are key to these efforts and every employee with a supervisory role is expected to personify those high expectations.
-Our chain of command runs from the District General Manager, to the Aquatics Manager to the Aquatic Coordinator(s), to Leads (if any), to Lifeguards, Front Desk Attendants and Instructors. - 3.4.1.
+The District's chain of command runs from the District General Manager to the Aquatics Manager to the Aquatic Coordinator(s), to Head Lifeguards (if any), to Lifeguards, Front Desk Attendants and Instructors. - 3.4.1.
 All supervisors or candidates for supervisory roles should have supervisory skills training and/or demonstrate the knowledge and ability to utilize best practices in personnel supervision prior to being hired for or promoted to a supervisory role. - 3.4.2.
-With the exception of the District General Manager and District Clerk, all employees shall consider the Aquatics Manager to be their direct supervisor.
+Apart from the District General Manager and District Clerk, all pool employees shall consider the Aquatics Manager to be their direct supervisor.
 When the Aquatics Manager is not available, the Aquatics Coordinator on duty is the shift supervisor.
 Employees are expected to respond to them as they would the Aquatics Manager. - 3.4.3.
-Employees can expect the entire management staff to provide steady support, on-going communication, professional development and general guidance and leadership.
+Employees can expect the entire management staff to provide steady support, ongoing communication, professional development and general guidance and leadership.
 Supervisors are accountable for the performance of each employee they work with and are encouraged to give each employee their best effort, providing help whenever necessary. - 3.5.
 Promotions, Demotions and Transfers.
 All employees are eligible for promotion, transfer to another equivalent position, and voluntary or involuntary demotion.
 To be considered for another position, an employee must possess the qualifications for the vacant position unless the management determines that waiving those requirements is in the best interest of the Mt.
 Rainier Pool Metropolitan Park District. - 3.5.1.
 The District encourages current employees to work toward increasing their capabilities through education, skill building and achievement of job-related certifications.
 Employees are also encouraged to apply for vacant positions for which they are qualified.
-Promotions are based on past performance, the supervisor's recommendation, qualifications or requirements, evaluations, job descriptions and related requirements and are given solely at the discretion of the Des Moines Pool Metropolitan Park District to administrative employees and by the Mt.
+Promotions are based on past performance, the supervisor's recommendation, qualifications or requirements, evaluations, job descriptions and related requirements and are given solely at the discretion of the District to administrative employees and by the Mt.
 Rainier Pool to pool employees.
-The amount of any pay increase and/or specific responsibilities are decided by the Des Moines Pool Metropolitan Park District.
+The amount of any pay increase and/or specific responsibilities are decided by the District.